Sharing Comfort and Companionship

-Once Southeastern Guide Dogs has identified a dog which may be a good match, you will be contacted by Southeastern Guide Dogs to schedule your on-campus training.
-Our training program will require your attendance at Southeastern Guide Dogs’ Palmetto, FL campus for 3 days of specialized instruction.
+Once Southeastern Guide Dogs has identified a dog which may be a good match, you will be contacted by Southeastern Guide Dogs to schedule your training.
+Our training program will require 3 days of specialized instruction.
 During this time, you will work with our trainers to learn basic obedience and proper care and maintenance of your dog.
 Upon completion of the training program, we will execute an adoption agreement which will transfer ownership of the dog from Southeastern Guide Dogs to you.

-Once you adopt an emotional support dog from Southeastern Guide Dogs, the maintenance of your dog and all associated medical expenses become your responsibility.
-We estimate this cost to be between $900 and $1,200 annually, which includes food, toys and monthly preventatives.
+Once adopted, the maintenance and care of the dog and all associated medical expenses become the responsibility of the handler.
+We estimate this cost to be between $900 and $1,200 annually.

 To request an application, send an email to our Admissions and Graduate Service department at firstname.lastname@example.org.